 As my daughters get older and find their own interests, activities, and life outside my orbit, I’ve been trying to focus more on my relationship with my husband.
 Too often it is easy to let life roll along, day in and day out, a kiss goodbye in the morning, a brief chat over dinner, but nothing that really brings us together sans kids.
 Recently I had a business trip to Chicago for a Tourism Ireland event.
-But airfare was crazy expensive for the direct one-hour flight.
+But airfare was crazy expensive for the direct one-hour flight (too bad I didn’t know about this hack).
 So I opted to take the train.
 But the train has its own drawbacks- namely a less than 50% on-time performance.
 Which meant traveling in a day early to guarantee I wouldn’t miss the event.
 As Doug had just finished a large project for a client and would be able to work remotely for a few days, I convinced him to join me on the excursion to explore Chicago à deux.

 Riding the Rails

 Chicago Bound the girls were still nestled in their beds when Doug and I left our house in the suburbs of Des Moines to catch the California Zephyr in southern Iowa.
 As I watched the Amtrak app the train would vacillate between on-time and delays that stretched to 45 minutes.
 Not too bad, considering some of the horror stories I had heard.
 Once on the train and seated in the very comfortable and roomy upper coach seat I may have vowed to include more train travel in my future.
 Reclining with the foot rest raised and the seat back lowered I settled in for a bit of reading as Doug, ever diligent, opened his tray table, set up his laptop, and connected to a few conference calls.
 The seven-hour ride was only slightly longer than driving ourselves and we arrived relaxed, any work for the day completed, and ready to see Chicago – without the kids!